Twanislas/PingFix/README.txt

 1) What the heck is this !?

 PingFix is a small batch script for windows.
-It allows to  improve ping in applications with high reactivity needs, such as online video games.
+Its aim is to improve latency in applications with high reactivity needs, such as online video games.
+To do that, it disables the use of Nagle's algorithm by windows.

 For more information about Nagle's algorithm, see : http://en.wikipedia.org/wiki/Nagle's_algorithm